-Scheduling allows you to program the panel to send On/Off commands to an HA unit at specific times.
-The Scheduling section of Home Automation programming is identical to that described in Chapter Six: Home Automation Control.
-For further information on programming the On Time, Off Time and Schedule for each HA unit, see section 6.4: Scheduling.
+Scheduling allows you to program the control system to send On/Off commands to an HA unit at specific times.
+The Scheduling section of Home Automation programming is identical to that described in Chapter Six: Home Automation and PGM Control.
+For further information on programming the On Time, Off Time and Schedule for each HA unit, see 6.4: Scheduling.